Industrial prototype: from proto to production in R&D

 Field case study: agile tools on a multi-system project

 On a multi-system aerospace programme (mechanical, power electronics, embedded software), integration delays were the main cost overrun factor.
 Teams worked in silos, each discipline delivering its subsystems independently, and interface incompatibilities were only discovered during final integration.
-Deploying SolidScrum relied on four levers: a shared technical backlog across disciplines with explicit dependencies, physical sprint reviews bringing systems engineers and specialists together around integrated demonstrations, agile traceability linking measurable objectives and normative requirements (EN 9100), and planned integration points at the end of each sprint.
+Deploying SolidScrum relied on four levers: a shared work list across disciplines with explicit dependencies, milestone reviews bringing systems engineers and specialists together around integrated demonstrations, agile traceability linking measurable objectives and normative requirements (EN 9100), and planned integration points at the end of each cycle.
 At Airbus, a similar approach reduced development costs by 10%.
 At ArcelorMittal, 4 pilot teams validated the model before a wider rollout.
 The measurable result: shorter integration cycles, early detection of interface incompatibilities, and a certification file built incrementally instead of being assembled under pressure.

 Speed up R&D: feasibility sprints | How to deploy Agility in your industry